-Bobbin Mill holiday cottage offers self catering accommodation on a working farm in Miterdale, one of the prettiest and least visited valleys in the Lake District.
-Overlooking the river Mite, this comfortable holiday cottage sleeps up to 3 people.
+Bobbin Mill holiday cottage offers self catering accommodation on farm in Miterdale, one of the prettiest and least visited valleys in the Lake District.
+Standing above the River Mite, this comfortable holiday cottage sleeps up to 2 people.

 Miterdale, the writer Arthur Ransome’s ‘hidden valley’, has magnificent views of Scafell, England’s highest mountain, and branches off from the quiet village of Eskdale, which lies along the valley floor of the River Esk.
 There are many walks from the front door of Bobbin Mill holiday cottage – along the valley bottom which is fairly flat, or up into the fells and mountains.